impruthvi/jira-clone/README.md

 ## Getting Started

-To get started with the Jira Clone project, follow these steps:
+To get started with the Taskify project, follow these steps:

 1. **Clone the repository**:
     ```bash